JacobGriffith1/atlas-printf/README.md

 # This is a README file for the project _printf :page_facing_up:

-authorized by Jacob Griffith and Tamara Walling
+created by Jacob Griffith and Tamara Walling

 #This project consists of:
 (list our functions)

-using the prototype: "int _printf(const char *format, ...);"
+by using the prototype: "int _printf(const char *format, ...);"

 ## Requirements